-We also have links with Abbey Hill School and College, who provide staff training and an outreach service relating to SEND, and dDeaflinks Staffordshire, who are able to provide British Sign Language (BSL) interpreters for meetings and school events.
+We have links with Abbey Hill School and College, who provide staff training and an outreach service relating to SEND, and dDeaflinks Staffordshire, who are able to provide British Sign Language (BSL) interpreters for meetings and school events.

 - What training are the staff supporting children and young people with SEND have had or are having?

 All of the staff at the school have regular training opportunities to support their work with pupils with Special Educational Needs.
 The training offered takes full account of the many and varied needs of the pupils we teach.
 In 2019, support staff have received training in Autistic Spectrum Disorder (ASD) Awareness.
-A number of support staff have also been trained in the administration of standardised assessments.
-As part of the Area Development Plan for SEND, the SENCo is planning to lead staff training in Neurodiversity, Multi-sensory Teaching Techniques and Developing Meta-cognition.
+A support staff have also been trained in the administration of standardised assessments.
+As part of the Area Development Plan for SEND, the SENCO is planning to lead staff training in Neurodiversity, Multi-sensory Teaching Techniques and Developing Meta-cognition.

 - How will my child/young person be included in activities outside this classroom including school trips?

 It is the aim of the school that all pupils will have opportunity to access a full range of activities both in and outside of school, including school trips.
 Where difficulties may arise the staff will liaise with parents to minimise issues and to reduce risks.
 We will always aim to make reasonable adjustments to ensure all children can fully participate.